dexters-analytics/data_blog/content/about.md

 title: About
 ---

 ### CONTEXT

-My name is Jason Dexter and I'm an `R-Programmer` and `Data-Analyst` based out of Berkeley, CA, where I live with my lovely wife 💃 and our two cats 🐈 🐈
+My name is Jason Dexter and I'm an `R-Programmer` and `Data-Analyst` based out of Berkeley, CA, where I live with my wife 💃 and our two cats 🐈 🐈

 In graduate school I was introduced to programming, first `base-R` then `Python`.
 The idea 💡 of solving problems programmatically resonated deeply with me and I've been hooked ever since.